sicau-hsuyang/rollup-plugin-auto-export-lib-version/README.md

 ## **Introduction**

-This plug-in helps you automatically add a 'VERSION' field to the packaged library entry file.
+This plugin helps you automatically add a 'VERSION' field to the packaged library entry file.
 This field allows you to easily expose version information for version management and use.

 ## **Installation**